Keeping Watch

 Beyond the Lab Coat: Creative Writing Crafted from Science

-This collaboration with Idaho INBRE (IDeA Network of Biomedical Research and Excellence) and graduate students of CLASS resulted in a Fall 2024 publication of a science communication magazine featuring a preface and poems by Megan Lolley, artwork, comics, and poetry by Austin R. Eldridge, a short story by Anna Griffin, poetry by Tom Hersey, all inspired and in collaboration with undergraduate biomedical students and their exciting research.
+This collaboration with Idaho INBRE (IDeA Network of Biomedical Research and Excellence) and graduate students of CLASS resulted in a Fall 2024 publication of a science communication magazine featuring a preface and poems by Megan Lolley, artwork, comics, and poetry by Austin R. Eldridge, a short story by Anna Griffin, and poetry by Tom Hersey, all inspired and in collaboration with undergraduate biomedical students and their exciting research.

-This project was made possible by leadership of Angel Shears of Idaho INBRE, the Confluence Lab, and Megan Lolley who managed organized and edited the publication.
+This project was made possible by leadership of Angel Shears of Idaho INBRE, the Confluence Lab, and Megan Lolley, who managed, organized, and edited the publication.

 "Enjoy a window into marine geology of the deep-sea in this rogue-lite exploration game.
 Geologic events, seafloor shape, and in-game resources are all based on scientific data.
 As captain of the Salvation, you must balance resource collection, system upgrades, and a dwindling food supply as you battle against an unknown enemy bent on stopping your search for a new home (Polymorphic Games)."